 Sample Heroku data

-Here is an example set of commands and responses you might see when interacting with the logs command line tool.
+Here's an example set of commands and responses you might see when interacting with the

 Preparing data for Snowflake

 You may need to prepare your data before loading it.
 Check Snowflake's supported data types and make sure that your data maps neatly to them.